-In my last few posts about the long tail and creation, I’ve hinted at something interesting which has been occurring on the net for a while now – and it’s probably something that we need to focus on fixing.
+In my last few posts about the long tail and creation, I’ve hinted at something interesting that has been occurring on the net for a while now – and it’s probably something we need to focus on fixing.

 One of the most powerful aspects of the internet is not simply the ability for a media source of any description – be it some existing publication or whatever – to be able to express itself to anyone, anytime, but to be the conduit that connects any person on the planet to any other person on the planet.

 When the internet was young, one of the most interesting key features was people’s ability to develop true person-2-person connectivity or build communities of interest among geographically distributed individuals.
 I remember a compelling presentation when I worked at Yahoo!
-Several individuals who were struck with a disease had found each other and were giving support to each other via Yahoo!
+Several individuals who were struck with a disease had found each other and supported each other via Yahoo!
 Groups – and we had made that possible.
 But that easy connectivity between people is gone.

 One of the reasons that back then, it was easier to connect people-to-people was that most of the major brands of media (the “head” content, so to speak) didn’t really play on the web that much – there was much more room for the voices of regular people to be heard – the long tail of content, where individuals speak to other individuals, was king.

 As time progressed, some of those individuals got popular and became “head” content.
-All of the head content brands, all of the big media companies, jumped into the fray and crowded out the people’s voices in collaboration with the “portals” that people use to get to the individual voices.
-As I mentioned earlier, Apple pulled in a ton of individual voices when it started exposing podcasts in iTunes, then deprioritized those voices when the “head” content players joined the party.
+All of the head content brands and big media companies jumped into the fray and crowded out the people’s voices in collaboration with the “portals” that people use to get to the individual voices.
+As I mentioned earlier, Apple pulled in a ton of individual voices when it started exposing podcasts on iTunes, then deprioritized those voices when the “head” content players joined the party.

 We need to provide anyone with the ability to present themselves to the internet rapidly and effortlessly.
 We then need to prioritize human-generated tail content over media giant-created head content.
 Finally, we need to connect those individuals seeking to connect.